SmookyzX/SmookyzAP/README.md

 Format:

-skillSpamClickKeys = F1,F2:false,F3
+- skillSpamClickKeys = F1,F2:false,F3
-skillSpamNoClickKeys = F4:false,F5
+- skillSpamNoClickKeys = F4:false,F5

 Keys default to using HoldKey unless explicitly set to false.

-F1 and F3 will use HoldKey.
+F1 and F3 will use HoldKey for autohold.

-F2 and F4 will not use HoldKey.
+F2 and F4 will not use HoldKey and autohold is disabled.

 This allows more control over skills that do or don’t require autohold